 You can view usage report detail for Logging by accessing Cost and Usage Reports.

-Oracle Cloud Infrastructure Logging integrates with Service Connector Hub.
-If you need more archiving support, you can use Service Connector Hub for archiving to object storage, writing to stream, and so on.
-For more information, see Scenario: Archive Logs to Object Storage.
+Oracle Cloud Infrastructure Logging integrates with Connector Hub.
+If you need more archiving support, you can use Connector Hub for archiving to object storage, writing to stream, and so on.
+For more information, see Scenario: Archiving Logs to Object Storage.

 See the OCI Logging Workshop for step-by-step, lab-based instructions on setting up your environment, enabling service logs, creating custom application logs, searching logs, and exporting log content to Object Storage.